felixDHb/RaMap/documentation.md

 Make sure that the file follows this structure so that the script can correctly read and process the mapping.

+The header does **not** require any specific naming.

+> ℹ️ If the Raman mapping data includes a third coordinate axis (Z-axis), as is sometimes provided by default in spectrometer software, this column usually does not contain relevant information.
+RaMap is designed for 2D xy mappings only.
+> RaMap will automatically recognize and ignore the Z-axis column if it is present.

 ### Input Data Format Raman spectra for Reference Materials

 For the analysis of the Raman mapping data, reference spectra from reference materials are required and should be provided in `.csv` or `.txt` format.